-We know from 17 years of independent research that children who receive the program show reduced levels of aggression including bullying and increased prosocial behaviours such as sharing, caring and inclusion.
+Roots of Empathy has been delivering evidence based programs in schools since 1996.
+We know from nineteen years of independent research that children who receive the program show reduced levels of aggression including bullying and increased prosocial behaviours such as sharing, caring and inclusion.

 Roots of Empathy is delivered in school classrooms during regular school hours.
 The support of schools is fundamental to the success of the program.
 The program is offered to elementary school children from Kindergarten to Grade 8, using a specialized curriculum that is developmentally appropriate for Kindergarten, Grades 1-2, Grades 4-6 and Grades 7-8.

 Empathy is one of the characteristics of successful learners.
 According to one researcher (B.F.
 Jones, 1990) “successful students often recognize that much of their success involves their ability to communicate with others … they are also able to view themselves and the world through the eyes of others. this means … examining beliefs and circumstances of others, keeping in mind the goal of enhanced understanding and appreciation.
 Successful students value sharing experiences with persons of different backgrounds as enriching their lives.”

 It is often overlooked that in 85% of school bullying episodes there are onlookers and bystanders.
 These witnesses – our children – are being adversely affected.
 Unlike other programs that address bullying by targeting the victim or bully, Roots of Empathy works universally with the whole class.
 The program teaches perspective-taking skills which enable all students to gain insight into how others feel and develop a sense of social responsibility for each other.
 In the Roots of Empathy classroom, children are empowered to challenge cruelty, whether it is in the form of bullying or meanness.